SalomePlatform/shaper/src/PrimitivesPlugin/doc/sphereFeature.rst

 Input fields:

-- **Point** defines center of the sphere selected in 3D OCC  viewer or object browser;
+- **Point** defines the center of the sphere selected in 3D OCC  viewer or object browser;
 - **Radius** defines the radius.

 **TUI Command**: *model.addSphere(Part_doc, Point, Radius)*.